vrurg/raku-OO-Plugin/docs/md/OO/Plugin/Manual.md

 Priorities could be of three different levels: *first*, *normal*, and *last*.
 Their names suggest that user wants a plugin to be one of the first in the list, one of the last, or in the middle.
 The latter is the default.

 Within each priority a user can define in what particular order he wants the plugins.
-For example, lets say we have plugins *P1*, *P2*, *P3*, and *P4* – all assigned with *first* priority.
-Additionally, the user specifies that he wants *P2* to go after *P3*.
-In this case the manager will attempt to arrange plugins in a way, that *P3* will go first, then followed by *P2*, then by *P1* and *P4* in no particular order.
-Then these four will be followed by plugins with lower priorities.
+See [section](#user-defined-ordering) below.

 To simplify user's life we don't want to make it his responsibility to find out if a *Plugin1* only works if it follows, say, *Plugin2*.
-The framework lets a plugin define these kinds of relations.
+The framework lets plugins define these kinds of relations.
 More than that, it is also possible to specify wether the relation is desirable or it is demanded.
 Consider the followin code:

     plugin Plugin1 after Plugin2 before Plugin3 demands Plugin4, Plugin5 {
         ...